- Dennis Edwards

 Then known as the Elgins, the quintet auditioned for Berry Gordy, who signed them to Motown Records.
 Success didn't arrive right away, however; in fact, the newly christened Temptations only had one R&B chart hit, "(You're My) Dream Come True," by the end of 1963.

 This success kicked off a four-year golden age where the Temptations were crossover stars.
 Ruffin was a magnetic presence who led the group with his ragged, soulful voice and an unparalleled ability to command the stage.
-He sang lead on the Temptations' first No. 1 dual pop and R&B hit, "My Girl"—another Smokey Robinson co-write, this time with his Miracles bandmate Ronald White—as well as R&B smashes "It's Growing," "Since I Lost My Baby" and "My Baby."
+He sang lead on the Temptations' first Number One dual pop and R&B hit, "My Girl"—another Smokey Robinson co-write, this time with his Miracles bandmate Ronald White—as well as R&B smashes "It's Growing," "Since I Lost My Baby" and "My Baby."

 As the group's popularity soared, their music reflected harder-edged contemporary influences.
 Accordingly, Ruffin's voice too sounded rawer and more anguished on hits "Ain't Too Proud To Beg" and "(I Know) I'm Losing You."
 Meanwhile, the Temptations' backing harmonies were also growing more sophisticated, as heard on the Kendricks-led, locomotive-smooth "Get Ready."

-Despite all of these shifts, the Temptations are still going strong well over a half-century later: The group continues to tour and received the Grammy Lifetime Achievement Award in 2013.
+Despite all of these shifts, the Temptations are still going strong well over a half-century later.
+The group continues to tour and received the Grammy Lifetime Achievement Award in 2013.
 As it turns out, the group's constant progressions and reinventions have kept them not just vital, but entirely relevant for the modern age.